docker/docs/get-started/09_image_best.md

 ---
 title: "Image-building best practices"
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
-description: Tips for building the images for our application
+description: Tips for building the images for your application
 ---

 ## Security scanning

-When you have built an image, it is a good practice to scan it for security vulnerabilities using the `docker scan` command.
+When you have built an image, it's a good practice to scan it for security vulnerabilities using the `docker scan` command.
 Docker has partnered with [Snyk](https://snyk.io){:target="_blank" rel="noopener" class="_"} to provide the vulnerability scanning service.

 > **Note**